tobento-ch/app-crud/README.md

             ->comparison('like') // = (default)
             // '=', '!=', '>', '<', '>=', '<=', '<>', '<=>', 'like', 'not like', 'contains'

+            // you may change the empty option:
+            ->emptyOption(value: 'none', label: '---')
+            // or you may disable empty option setting it null:
+            ->emptyOption(value: null)

             // hide on default:
             ->open(false)